 Over all length 8 to 12 mm.
 A dark fly with metallic green to bronze on the abdomen and scutellum.
 The thorax has some whitish stripes running from the front and rapidly petering out before half-way back.
 The wings have darkened basal veins.
 The face protrudes slightly.

-Damp habitats are preferred from woodland edge to mires.
+Damp habitats are preferred from woodland edge to mires, where the males contest the best sunlit perches on leaves.
 The larvae are thought to be parasitic in earthworms.

 Status and distribution

 Widespread and fairly common throughout Britain, and slightly commoner in Wales.
-Infrequent in Nottinghamshire and recorded once at Netherfield Lagoons.
+Infrequent in Nottinghamshire but regular at Netherfield Lagoons.

 Best time to see

 April to September.